Convention Center station (DART)

-Dallas Convention Center is a DART light rail station located in Dallas, Texas.
-It is located at Memorial Drive and Lamar Street, underneath the Dallas Convention Center in the Convention Center District.
-It opened on June 14, 1996, and is a station on the and lines, serving the Dallas Convention Center, the J. Erik Jonsson Central Library, Dallas City Hall and Pioneer Park.
+Convention Center station is a DART rail station located in Downtown Dallas, Texas.
+Located under the Kay Bailey Hutchison Convention Center at the intersection of Memorial Drive and Lamar Street, the station serves the Convention Center District in southwestern downtown, including the Convention Center itself, the Omni Dallas Hotel, The Black Academy of Arts and Letters, Pioneer Park, Dallas City Hall, and the J. Erik Jonsson Central Library.